Square: Applications

 The square go board is said to represent the earth, with the 361 crossings of its lines representing days of the year.
 The chessboard inherited its square shape from a pachisi-like Indian race game and in turn passed it on to checkers.
 In two ancient games from Mesopotamia and Ancient Egypt, the Royal Game of Ur and Senet, the game board itself is not square, but rectangular, subdivided into a grid of squares.
 The ancient Greek Ostomachion puzzle (according to some interpretations) involves rearranging the pieces of a square cut into smaller polygons, as does the Chinese tangram.
-Another set of puzzle pieces, the polyominos, are formed from squares glued edge-to-edge.
+Another set of puzzle pieces, the polyominos, are formed from squares glued edge-to-edge; in this context, a single square is called a monomino.
 Medieval and Renaissance horoscopes were arranged in a square format, across Europe, the Middle East, and China.
 Other recreational uses of squares include the shape of origami paper, and a common style of quilting involving the use of square quilt blocks.
 Scrabble players place square lettered tiles onto a grid of $15\times 15$ squares on a square board.